Are Edibles Legal in Texas?

 It’s essential to note that the specific defenses available will depend on the facts and circumstances of your case.
 A skilled criminal defense attorney in Copperas Cove can assess your situation, investigate the evidence, and develop a tailored defense strategy to achieve the best possible outcome for your marijuana possession charges.

 Were you caught with marijuana, edibles, or both?
-Talk to Mary Beth Harrell Law Firm today.
+Talk to Mary Beth Harrell Criminal Defense and DWI Lawyers today.
 Our legal team provides experienced criminal defense to clients throughout Central Texas and we’re here to help you, too.
 To schedule a free case evaluation with an attorney, call us or fill out our contact form.
 We’re based in Killeen and Copperas Cove, and proudly serve Coryell, Bell, Williamson, and McLennan Counties, and Temple, Harker Heights, Waco, and Belton.